John Hampden: August 1642 to June 1643; War and death

 When war began in August 1642, both sides expected it to be settled by a single, decisive battle; many areas remained neutral, while awaiting the result.
 Hampden raised a regiment, which acted as artillery escort at the Battle of Edgehill in October and helped repulse the Royalist cavalry.
 After the disastrous Battle of Brentford, he helped rally troops for the defence of London.
 However, his main contribution was holding the Parliamentary factions together over the first winter, and preparing for a long war by initiating the negotiations that led to the Solemn League and Covenant with the Scots in August 1643.

 When the 1643 campaign began, Hampden was serving with the Earl of Essex, whose lack of aggression was already causing concern.
 Tasked with taking the Royalist war capital of Oxford, Essex captured Reading on 27 April, where he remained until mid May.
 On 18 June 1643, Hampden was wounded at the Battle of Chalgrove Field; shot twice in the shoulder, the wound became infected.
-Later claims these injuries were caused by the explosion of his own pistol have not been substantiated.
+Later claims that these injuries were caused by the explosion of his own pistol have not been substantiated.

 He died at home six days later, and was buried in Great Hampden church.
 Unlike Pym, who died of cancer in December, his loss was mourned on both sides of the conflict; his close friend Anthony Nicholl wrote ‘Never Kingdom received a greater loss in one subject, never a man a truer and more faithful friend.’
 In 1843, George Nugent-Grenville, a Whig radical politician and author of the hagiographic and often inaccurate Memorials of John Hampden, paid for the Hampden Monument, located near the battle site.